fedspendingtransparency/usaspending-api/README.md

 ## API

-Latest published production API docs may be found on the [USAspending API site](https://api.usaspending.gov/) This page is locally accessible on the development environment at `http://localhost:8000/docs/endpoints`
+Latest published production API docs may be found on the [USAspending API site endpoints page](https://api.usaspending.gov/docs/endpoints)

+*The local environment location may be found at `http://localhost:8000/docs/endpoints`

 ## Loading Data